 I would like, and I know that I speak for all the implementation team on the Academic Master Plan, for the entire University community to know that each one of us is deeply vested in asking the question, "What can make this campus, what can make this University better than it has ever been?
-"How can we take this as an opportunity instead of this as a crisis to ask the question, "What will make us different; what will make us new; what will make us very, very strong in the future?"
+"How can we take this as an opportunity instead of this as a crisis to ask the question, "What will make us different; what will make us new; what will make us very, very strong in the future?

 The twelve primary sections of the plan are listed alphabetically to the left.
 Each identifies a priority area on which to focus our collective efforts over the next four years.

-This electronic format allows you to read sections according to your own order of interest, and to easily access particular sections for future reference.
+Navigation to the left allows you to read sections according to your own order of interest, and to easily access particular sections for future reference.
 The design also emphasizes the interdependent and intertwined relationship between the elements of the Academic Master Plan.
 Where appropriate, hyperlinks within each section will take you directly to additional resources or references.
 Within each section you can access the particular priorities and actions with a button on the right side of the page.
 Following each priority is a list of actions, which appear as bulleted statements that more specifically define the work needed to achieve the priority goal.
 The Provost will identify a point person charged with creating detailed sub-plans and leading the implementation team that will complete the work on each priority.
 These sub-plans will determine specific dates by which actions must be completed and identify the appropriate leading indicators that will measure progress toward our goals.
 The implementation teams will require broad faculty and staff involvement from across campus.
 In addition, where appropriate, we will ensure faculty and staff input by consulting and working through shared governance based on our established academic and personnel policies and procedures.